olewsaa/amateur-radio/PMR-171/README.md

 reach 1000+ entries.

-The script "make-config-Guohetec" can be used to generate a config file that ran be read by the "GHTerminal" CPE program.
+The script "make-config-Guohetec" can be used to generate a config file that ran be read by the *GHTerminal* CPE program.

 ### Script